-Revitalization of Existing Structures 1.2~ Fireplaces, Chimneys, Flues and Roof Vents:
+4.2.
+Fireplaces, Chimneys, Flues and Roof Vents:

 Fireplaces:

 Each wood-burning fireplace shall have a flue temperature sensor device and indicator light as required by the Beaver Creek Resort Company Regulation.
 Regarding the control of fireplace burning in Beaver Creek, it may be amended from time to time.